Hubert the Teddy Bear: Winter Games

 Hubert the Teddy Bear: Winter Games is a sports party game developed by Teyon for the WiiWare.
-It is available in the WiiWare Shop for 500 Wii Points.
+It was available in the WiiWare Shop for 500 Wii Points before the shop's closure in 2019.

 Gameplay

 Hubert the Teddy Bear: Winter Games is a party game offering 8 winter-related minigames including snowball fights and snowman building.
 Both single-player and multiplayer modes are available - players can compete in the Olympiad mode for up to 16 players.
 The game provides 3 levels of difficulty: child, youngster and adult.
 Players can also customize their characters by choosing genders, giving names or changing clothes.